nus-cs2103-AY2122S1/ip/docs/README.md

 ### Locating tasks by name: ```find```

-Find tasks that contain the given keyword.
+Find tasks with descriptions that contain the given keyword.

 Format: ```find <keyword>```